Honoga-Sensei/formazione_sou/Step_5-6-7/Step5.md

 ## Setup VM RockyLinux and Debian

-Install the virtual machines RockyLinux and Debian throught the .iso which can be found at the following web-sites:
+Install the virtual machines RockyLinux and Debian through the .iso which can be found at the following web-sites:
 RockyLinux https://rockylinux.org/download;
 Debian https://www.debian.org.